absinthe0223/guide/Operating-Model/Working-Together.md

 ## Working Remotely

-With the exception of partners that need to be on site to support learners, we are a remote team.
+With the exception of partners that need to be on site, we are a remote team.
 There is no location requirement where a partner must do their work.

 All weekly tactical meetings are held remotely via Google Hangouts.
 We agree to show up on time and ready for these meetings.